 If you aren’t sure what is in your area, find out!
 Talk to neighbors, check out your city website, see if local parks need volunteers, and if nothing is being done, maybe you can start a new local movement with your company or group of friends.

 The more involved we get, the more we will care.
 The more we care, the better lifestyle choices we will make.
 The better lifestyle choices we make, the more of a positive impact we can have.

 Looking for a way to start a movement in your community?
-Start a Clean-Up!
-National Clean-Up Day is on Saturday, September 19, 2020, but every day is a good day to start.
+Start a Clean-Up with National Clean-Up Day!

 The final one on my list is to take the time to educate yourself regarding ecology, biodiversity, climate change, etc. It doesn’t have to be boring, and you don’t have to wade through scientific studies or thousands of books.

 You can take the time to read articles like this!
 You can watch documentaries that inspire you or teach you something new about the natural world.
 You can go on hikes to feel more connected to the natural world.
 You can start a garden and learn how to grow something.
 You can plant trees or start an edible forest in a community park.
 You can find podcasts or audio books to listen to while you drive or workout.